Ashwini607/Project-work/Documents/git/aboutGitCommand.md

 -git push origin master

+###  If you want to make new Gthub repository
+- make it online
+- go to the computar location where you want to keep this repository
+- git clone "write the remote location link by going inside the new repositry and copy the text from the box HTTP clone URI"

 ### In case You want to see the status of files

 -git status

-### In case you have modified the files online then before adding the new file in Github repositry
+### In case you have modified the files online then before adding the new file in Github repository

 -git pull

+### In case you have modified the Github repository related files in computer and want to update in remote repository

+-git commit -a -m "A file was deleted"
+-git push

 ### To add the numbering